 Europe and city breaks go hand in hand.
 It’s all too easy to drift into daydreams of autumnal French boulevards, sunny Spanish plazas and snow-kissed German taverns.
 But which of these cultural and historic hotspots are best for solo female adventurers?
-Here’s five essential stops for next time you’re after a European city getaway…
+Here’s five essential stops of the best European cities for solo female travelers for next time you’re after a solo travel getaway…

 Ola Espagnol!
 You can’t go to mainland Europe and not experience the Mediterranean lifestyle.
 Marbella is a plush mixture of white Spanish buildings, swanky marina and strips of glistening beach.
 Whether you’re staying in a hotel or plush rental accommodation, Marbella is bustling with picturesque spots and things to do.
 Head to Selwo Marina, the city’s premier marine park, where you’ll get to see dolphins and sea lions and partake in a whole host of other fun activities.
 After that, why not walk up to Sohail Castle and soak up the Mediterranean views then hit the beach for another well-earned portion of vitamin D.